robtweed/mg-showcase/TUTORIAL-GLSDB-BUN.md

 Once again you can find out the full details of this [Proxy-based abstraction here](https://github.com/robtweed/glsdb#the-global-storage-proxy-api)

-For now we'll just modify our example *createUser.mjs* and *getUser.mjs* module files to get you started on how to use this abstraction within a Fastify back-end.
+For now we'll just modify our example *createUser.mjs* and *getUser.mjs* module files to get you started on how to use this abstraction within a Bun.serve back-end.

 ### createUser.mjs